binary-butterfly/formifly/README.md

 ## Localization

-By default, all built in validators will return more or less useful error messages in English language, when they are used within a
+By default, all built-in validators will return more or less useful error messages in English, when they are used within a FormiflyForm.
-FormiflyForm.
-You can override those on a per validator basis by using the defaultErrorMessage property on the validator and the msg property on validator functions.
+You can override those on a per-validator basis by using the defaultErrorMessage property on the validator and the msg property on validator functions.
 Some validator functions even automatically replace the names of their parameters when they are passed a custom string that contains a placeholder like `{{num}}`.